 What is patient journey mapping

-A patient journey mapping — also called user journey mapping in healthcare — is an exercise for medical startup owners and developers to create a visual trip of the patient across the solution and come up with a seamless patient journey.
+Patient journey mapping — also called user journey mapping in healthcare — is an exercise for medical startup owners and developers to create a visual trip of the patient across the solution and come up with a seamless patient journey.

 The key idea is to construct a patient experience that encompasses all aspects of the patient’s interaction with the startup, its services, and the product.
 It includes what users think and feel about the platform.

-To create a patient journey map, you need to come up with every step patients would take in the app to reach their goals
+To create a patient journey map, you need to come up with every step patients would take in the app to reach their goals.

-The goal of the process is to get more competent about how patients will interact with your platform, what they expect and think.
+The goal of the process is to get more competent about how patients will interact with your platform, and what they expect and think.

 Here is an example of an average healthcare journey:

-Step 1:
+Step 1: Awareness |

-Step 2:
+Step 2: Pre-visit |

-Step 3:
+Step 3: Initial visit |

-Step 4:
+Step 4: Treatment |

-Step 5:
+Step 5: Post-visit |

-Patient has a need for a healthcare service, researches service providers, selects the provider Patient checks for availability, schedules an appointment, receives a reminder about the upcoming visit Patient interacts with (visits) the healthcare organization, receives information and education Patient undergoes testing, gets diagnosed, receives communication during treatment process Patient completes the treatment, receives follow-up care
+Patient needs a healthcare service, researches service providers, selects the provider | Patient checks for availability, schedules an appointment, receives a reminder about the upcoming visit | Patient interacts with (visits) the healthcare organization, receives information and education | Patient undergoes testing, gets diagnosed, receives communication during the treatment process | Patient completes the treatment, receives follow-up care |

 Key benefits of a patient journey map